Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 * _Brainstorming - I would argue that only here does face-to-face really shine_

 So we are looking for communication tools that offer fully asynchronous, meeting free solutions for questions, status, feedback, suggestions and approval.

+{% include callout.html
+content="Communications software should offer you a true alternative, instead of simulating or supplementing meetings." type="warning" %}

 Because in 2021 that's what we already expect from communications tools except when we go to an office still in 2001.